alexwlchan/safari.rs/README.md

 The commands that produce URLs do a bit of cleaning before they return:

-*   Twitter links to the mobile site (`mobile.twitter.com`) are flipped to point to the desktop site (`twitter.com`).
+*   Convert links for a mobile site to the desktop site – for example, converting `mobile.twitter.com` to `twitter.com`.
-*   Tracking data is partially stripped from Amazon, Buzzfeed, Mashable and Medium URLs.
-*   Any UTM tracking parameters in the query string are removed.
-*   The `#notes` fragment is removed from Tumblr URLs.
-*   The `feature=youtu.be` query parameter is removed from YouTube URLs.
+*   Stripping tracking junk (e.g. UTM tracking parameters) from URLs.
+*   Removing some extraneous information that isn't generally useful.

 ## Motivation